-- Health information of employees and those we serve - Company financial information including financial statements, accounts payable summaries, vendor listings, and price/cost information - Written agreements between Centene and agents, strategic partners, vendors and/or other third parties - Company computer systems and technology - Trade secrets - Due diligence information about potential acquisitions - Customer lists and agreements, market share data, and strategic plans - Policies, procedures and processes which reveal the way we do business and compete with other businesses
+-) Health information of employees and those we serve -) Company financial information including financial statements, accounts payable summaries, vendor listings, and price/cost information -) Written agreements between Centene and agents, strategic partners, vendors and/or other third parties

+-) Company computer systems and technology - > Trade secrets -) Due diligence information about potential acquisitions -) Customer lists and agreements, market share data and strategic plans -) Policies, procedures and processes which reveal the way we do business and compete with other businesses

 Trade secrets and proprietary information are vital to a company's success, whether that information involves Centene or another company with whom we do business.
-This information belongs to the Company, and we are obligated to protect and keep it in confidence unless authorized by an officer of the Company to share it in specific ways.
-If you have any questions about trade secrets and proprietary information, contact the Corporate Ethics & Compliance Department.
+This information belongs to the company, and we are obligated to protect and keep it in confidence unless authorized by an officer of the company to share it in specific ways.
+If you have any questions about trade secrets and proprietary information, contact the Enterprise Ethics and Compliance Department or the Legal Department.

-Financial information for purposes of this policy does not include the compensation (including wages and benefits) of non-supervisory and non-managerial employees.
+Financial information for purposes of this policy does not include the compensation (including wages and benefits) of nonsupervisory and non-managerial employees.